-The People's Bank of China and the HKMA renewed a bilateral currency swap agreement in November 2020 for a term of five years, with the maximum size expanded from RMB400 billion/HK\$470 billion to RMB500 billion/HK\$590 billion.
+The People's Bank of China and the HKMA renewed a bilateral currency swap agreement in November 2020 for a term of five years, with a maximum size of RMB500 billion/HK\$590 billion.
 The arrangement helps facilitate the development of offshore renminbi business in Hong Kong.
-As at 31 December 2020, there was no currency swap activated under this arrangement (2019: Nil).
+As at 31 December 2021, there was no currency swap activated under this arrangement (2020: Nil).